TolgaTatli/Moon/about/index.md

 # CALVIN'S VITA

 ## BIOGRAPHY
 I earned my master degree in the University of Hong Kong, major in DATA JOURNALISM.
-And now work in Shanghai Media Group DT Times as a data editor and journalist. </p>
+And now work in Shanghai Media Group DT Times as a data editor and journalist. <p>

 I love coding and writing.
 Just began my `hello world` life.
 In my spare time, I am fond of reading history books and working out.
-Sometimes I will play some guitar and take some photographs.</p>
+Sometimes I will play some guitar and take some photographs.<p>

 Nice to meet you, pal.

 ## EDUCATION
-**Master of Journalism in Data Journalism**, The University of Hong Kong, 2015</p>
+**Master of Journalism in Data Journalism**, The University of Hong Kong, 2015<p>
-**Bachelor of Art in Media English**, The University of International Business and Economics, 2011</p>
+**Bachelor of Art in Media English**, The University of International Business and Economics, 2011<p>
-**Bachelor of Law in International Politics**, The University of International Business and Economics, 2011</p>
+**Bachelor of Law in International Politics**, The University of International Business and Economics, 2011<p>

 ## EXPERIENCE